Rhoban/onshape-to-robot/docs/source/config.rst

 .. warning::

-    Even if this is possible to specify the key in the ``config.json`` file, it is very sensitive and we recommend you to set them up as environment variable.
+    Even if this is possible to specify the api key in the ``config.json`` file, it is very sensitive and we recommend you to set them up as environment variable.
-    See the :doc:`installation section <installation>` to check out how to do that.
+    See the following section: :ref:`Setting up API key section <api-key>`.

 ``documentId``
 ~~~~~~~~~~~~~~